Hello: I have been on disability since 2018.

 I'm on ssid...I'm 61 when does it turn over to regular as or does it

 Hi.
-I assume that what you're drawing is Social Security disability (SSDI) benefits.
-In that case, your SSDI benefits will automatically convert to regular Social Security retirement benefits when you reach your full retirement age (FRA).
-There won't be any change in your benefit rate when that happens.
+I assume that what you're collecting is Social Security disability (SSDI) benefits, in which case your benefits will convert to regular Social Security retirement benefits at the same rate when you reach your full retirement age (FRA).
+If you were born in 1960 or later, your FRA would be age 67.